 There's a ton of other stuff: weapons, items, voice clips, early Bed of Chaos, Jar-Eel, a few remnants of pre-Artorias of the Abyss Oolacile quest.
+Here's most stuff organized, but there's also this and this.
 Note as well that a debug version of the Prepare to Die edition exists.

 Unused Text Prompts

 The following messages would have appeared as pop-ups, or upon the examination of an item during gameplay:

 - She is as still as a corpse